-Eating disorders affect about 9% of Australians.
-They are caused by complex genetic, environmental, psychological, social and cultural factors that are different for each person.
-HOWEVER, people who follow restrictive diets, exercise excessively and are preoccupied with “health” (beliefs about what health is are often misconceptions), are particularly vulnerable to developing an eating disorder.
-Psychological risk factors include perfectionistic, obsessive-compulsive, rigid and avoidant personality and thinking styles, a high need for control, body image and appearance being central to self worth and low self esteem making one sensitive to absorbing cultural standards and ideals.
-Women and girls have traditionally been a lot more vulnerable to developing eating disorders but they are now increasingly being diagnosed in males.
+About 1 million Australians (4% of the population), are living with a clinical eating disorder, and many more live with disordered eating.
+Eating disorders are caused by complex genetic, environmental, psychological, social and cultural factors, that are different for each person.
+HOWEVER, dieting is the single biggest predictor of developing an eating disorder.
+People who follow restrictive diets (or lifestyles that involve following strict rules about eating), exercise excessively and are preoccupied with “health” (beliefs about what health is are often misconceptions), are particularly vulnerable to developing an eating disorder.
+Even people who follow diets due to medical conditions such as diabetes or allergies are vulnerable.
+Psychological risk factors include perfectionistic, obsessive-compulsive, rigid and avoidant personality and thinking styles, a high need for control, body image and appearance being central to self-worth and low self-esteem making one sensitive to absorbing cultural standards and ideals.
+Women and girls have traditionally been a lot more vulnerable to developing eating disorders but they are now increasingly being diagnosed in men and boys.

 *Health at Every Size and HAES are registered trademarks of the Association for Size Diversity and Health (ASDAH) and used with permission.